 Spalding University's Master of Social Work (MSW) curriculum is designed to develop practitioners committed to an integrative approach to social work practice.
-The integrative practice concentration prepares advanced practitioners who sustain--throughout a career and regardless of job title, agency setting, or preferred practice method--a consistent focus on both of social work's inherently interconnected purposes, i.e., human and community well-being.
+The integrative practice concentration prepares advanced practitioners who sustain--throughout a career and regardless of job title, agency setting, or preferred practice method--a consistent focus on both of social work's inherently interconnected purposes: human and community well-being.
 MSW graduates are eligible to sit for the licensure exam in Kentucky--and other states--at the first graduate level (CSW).
 After two years of supervised post-master's experience, graduates are eligible to sit for the licensure exam for the Licensed Clinical Social Work (LCSW) credential.

-Applicants who have already successfully completed a BSW degree from a CSWE-accredited program and achieved a suitable grade point average may be admitted to the MSW program with Advanced Standing.
-These learners complete 34 credit hours.
+Applicants who have already successfully completed a BSW/BSSW degree from a CSWE-accredited program and achieved a suitable grade point average may be admitted to the MSW program with Advanced Standing.
+These learners complete 31 credit hours.

 Full- or part-time options are available.
-Both the full- and part-time options consist of predetermined series of classes designed to facilitate the building of knowledge.
+Both the full- and part-time options consist of predetermined series of classes designed to facilitate the scaffolding of knowledge.
 Students seeking a part time degree program must meet with the MSW Director to create an academic plan.
 Part time academic plans must then be approved by the Chair.

 MSW students complete field placements during their course of study.
 Field placements are arranged at social service agencies in the learner's home community.
 These placements require the supervision of an approved MSW field agency supervisor.
 A faculty field liaison facilitates a required seminar to ensure that students integrate practice experience with classroom learning.
 Neither prior life experience nor employment may count for practicum credit.

 Application procedures are obtained from the University's Admissions Office or the School of Social Work office.
 With the exception of electives, acceptance into the MSW program is required before any student may enroll in social work practice courses.